antonvmironov/rick-and-morty-app/system_design.md

         - Persistence using SwiftData
         - Validation, error handling, and other cross-cutting concerns

-- (Planned) `SharedModule`: A utility module for reusable primitives, extensions, and shared code.
+- `SharedLib`: A utility module for reusable primitives, extensions, and shared code.
+Also serves as an aggregator of underlying static libraries including composable architecture

 Each module consists of source files, assets, and tests.
 Feature modules declare protocols, types, and functions, but have a special organizational structure: